alteredstudio/spark-framework/README.md

 ## Why use Spark?

-* Fully Responsive with breakpoint files for: Watch, Mobile, Tablet, Desktop, and TVs.
+* Fully Responsive with breakpoint files for: Mobile, Tablet, Desktop, and TVs.
 * Uses Flexbox grid for vertical centering, and nesting grids.
 * HTML5 page template, so you can get up and running fast.
 * Uses Gulp.js for an efficient workflow.